gtk-rs/gtk4-rs/book/src/basics/main_loop.md

 # }
 ```

-If you come from another language than Rust, you might be uncomfortable with the thought of spawning new threads before testing other workarounds.
+If you come from another language than Rust, you might be uncomfortable with the thought of spawning new threads before even looking at other options.
-Luckily Rust's safety guarantees allow you to stop worrying about the nasty bugs concurrency tends to bring.
+Luckily, Rust's safety guarantees allow you to stop worrying about the nasty bugs, concurrency tends to bring.